31 January 2019

-In 2011, Tauranga based Pachoud Motor Yachts launched the 17 metre Voodoo, the first in a new series of Roger Hill designed asymmetric foiling power cats.
-The boat proved an immediate success and served well as a test bed for foil development, appendage optimisation, and hull form.
+In 2011, Tauranga based Pachoud Yachts launched the 17.8-metre Voodoo, the first in a new series of asymmetric foiling power cats designed in collaboration between catamaran experts Roger Hill and Pachoud Yachts.
+The boat proved an immediate success and served well as a test bed for foil development, appendage optimisation, and hull form, all of which is done in house by Pachoud Yachts R&D department.
 An early trip across the Tasman from Auckland to the Sanctuary Cove Boat Show, Australia, attracted a lot of interest and further orders followed for both the designer and builder.

-Sojourn, the second boat in the asymmetric foiling series was the first 18 metre version, which like Voodoo was capable of high speed ocean passages (27 hours from Opua to Noumea) with moderate sized engines and offering a full luxury live aboard life style.
-Running a pair of MTU Series60 engines Sojourn topped out at 39 knots, with a fuel consumption from 20 knots to 30 knots around 7.0 L/NM.
+Sojourn was the first 18-metre version, which like Voodoo was capable of high-speed ocean passages (27 hours from Opua to Noumea) with moderately sized engines and offering a full luxury liveaboard lifestyle.
+Running a pair of MTU Series 60 engines, Sojourn topped out at 39 knots, with a fuel consumption from 20 knots to 30 knots around 6.5 L/NM.

-Now Pachoud Motor Yachts has announced they have signed up two more.
+Pachoud Yachts have just announced they have signed up two more.

-Hulls #4 and #5 have just started production and will be built in tandem over the next 18 months.
-Construction, like all previous models is composite.
-Launch date is predicted to be mid 2020.
-Each vessel is optimised to suit the individual owners preference for internal layout, décor, technical specification, and survey.
+Hulls #5 and #6 have just started production and will be built in tandem over the next 18 months.
+Construction, like all previous models, is composite.
+Launch date is predicted to be mid-2020.
+Each vessel is optimised to suit the individual owner’s preference for internal layout, décor, technical specification, and survey.
 Plus each is individually analysed for optimum foil shape and size related to the required performance and final displacement.